 And then lastly, if you have your own car and enter Acadia National Park, you’ll need a pass.
 You can buy one pass for the entire car and it’ll be good for a whole week.
 See information on prices & fees here.

 Maybe the most important part of the trip – eating.
 My family loves eating.
 We eat out a lot.
 We plan our days around our meals.
 It’s a definite thing for us.
-And this past year my mom recorded everything we ate.
+And every year my mom records everything we ate.
 My favorite and go-to?
 The lobster roll.
 More specifically, the warm lobster roll.
 So good!

 And my Dad just eats lobster everything.
 One year it was his goal to eat lobster once every day (in one form or another).
 Definitely not hard to do in Bar Harbor.

 So here are all the places we’ve eaten (and there are probably more that I’m forgetting).
-My favorites are at the top.
+The best restaurants in Bar Harbor (in my opinion) are at the top.

 Mama Dimatteo’s is an Italian restaurant.
 Their Lobster Mac and Cheese is one of my favorites.

 The Thirsty Whale.
-We may or may not just like the name.
-But the food was great too.
+We may really love the name.
+But the food was fantastic too.